Mugambi12/ubuntu-subsystem-setup-guide/README.md

 4. After installation, open the Microsoft Store app on your computer.

-5. Search for "Ubuntu" in the search bar and select "Ubuntu" from the search results.
+5. Search for `Ubuntu` in the search bar and select `Ubuntu` from the search results.

     ![Ubuntu Installation in Microsoft Store](images/ubuntu_installation.png)

-6. Click the "Get" button to download and install Ubuntu on your Windows machine.
+6. Click the `Get` button to download and install Ubuntu on your Windows machine.

 7. Once the installation is complete, launch the Ubuntu app from the Start menu.
 Wait for Ubuntu to initialize and set up the necessary components.